 What was your job before you started fighting?
 I was a wildland firefighter, a home remodeler, a nursing student, a cook at a residential rehab facility, a night shift worker at a homeless shelter, and a cocktail waitress.

-Ranks in any martial arts styles: Blue belt in jiu-jitsu, black belt in life
+Ranks in any martial arts styles: Brown belt in Jiu-Jitsu, black belt in life.

 Favorite grappling technique: Elbows to the face